krelbel/ALttPMSUShuffler/README.md

    `"MSUs\alttp_undertale\alttp_msu-1.pcm"`, the script should be in `"MSUs\ALttPMSUShuffler\Main.py"`.

-DRAG AND DROP METHOD:
+2) DRAG AND DROP METHOD:

-2a) Drag one or more ALttP Randomizer ROMs (with background music enabled) on
-    top of Main.py to open the ROMs with the python script; for each ROM opened this way, a shuffled MSU pack matching that ROM's name will be generated next to the ROM in its original directory (with the tracklist in ROMNAME-msushuffleroutput.log).
+    1) Drag one or more ALttP Randomizer ROMs (with background music enabled) on top of Main.py to open the ROMs with the python script; for each ROM opened this way, a shuffled MSU pack matching that ROM's name will be generated next to the ROM in its original directory (with the tracklist in ROMNAME-msushuffleroutput.log).

-2b) Open the ROM in an MSU-compatible emulator (works well with Snes9x 1.60)

-MANUAL METHOD:
+3) MANUAL METHOD:

-3a) Copy the ALttP Randomizer ROM (with background music enabled) to the same
-    directory as this Main.py script.
+    1) Copy the ALttP Randomizer ROM (with background music enabled) to the same directory as this Main.py script.
 The script will rename the ROM to "shuffled.sfc".
 The original ROM name and tracklist is printed to "shuffled-msushuffleroutput.log" (handy for retrieving spoilers).
 If you don't copy the ROM before running the script, you need to rename the ROM to "shuffled.sfc" yourself.
 The script will warn before overwriting "shuffled.sfc" if it already exists.

-3b) Run Main.py to execute the script to delete any old pack in this directory
-    and generate a new one.
+    2) Run Main.py to execute the script to delete any old pack in this directory and generate a new one.
 Track names picked will be saved in "shuffled-msushuffleroutput.log" (cleared on reruns)

-3c) Load "shuffled.sfc" in an MSU-compatible emulator (works well with
+4) Load the ROM in an MSU-compatible emulator (works well with Snes9x 1.60)
-    Snes9x 1.60)

 Additional options/usage notes: